rafael-2232/rafael-2232/README.md

-👨‍💻 I currently work as a QA analyst.\
+👨‍💻 I currently work as QA analyst.\
 💡 I like to explore new technologies and develop software solutions and quick tricks.\
 🎓 I'm currently studying test automation with playwright.\
 🌱 I'm on my way to learning more about automation, cybersecurity, Web3, and software architecture.\